Authorization

 }

-In JWT token, the domain field has domain ID and the user field has user ID.
+In JWT token the user field has user ID.

 Request: